aeonSolutions/PCB-Prototyping-Catalogue/README.md

 If time (or datasheets) are not your thing, there are more PCB designs with circuit schematics fully tested and working ready to download, available to all who donate or sponsor my work.

 Is quite simple, simply click on any of sponsor buttons at the top, left side bar or at the bottom.
-The minimum amount to access the private repositories with PCB design files is a one time fee of 50 USD.
-Is included:
+The minimum amount to access the private repositories with PCB design files is a one time fee of 20 USD.

+**What is included**
 - access to the private repository
-- download KiCad projct files
+- unlimited download of the KiCad project files
+  - fully annotated circuit schematics
+  - ready PCB design
+  - BOM components directly available on KiCad
 - open issue tickets
-- PCB revision updates & notifications.
+- future PCB minor revisions (major revision increments not included)
+- Custom firmware (only to commercial users) acording to user specifications:
+  - firmware support on Whatsapp and Telegram for the major revision hardware , i.e., all minor revisions included
+  - support on WhatsApp and Telegram how to do firmware download to the PCB

 Available private PCBs are listed above, mixed with public acessible PCBs.
-Or instaed, access all private PCBs available [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/Fully-Tested-Working-PCB-Catalogue).
+Or instead, access all private PCBs available [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/Fully-Tested-Working-PCB-Catalogue).

 Alternativly the reader can opt to be a [patreon](http://www.patreon.com/ldad).
 Contact me for more info.